-Students in grades 4-6 benefit from using hands-on activities to help make the concept of mindful eating more concrete and relevant to their lives.4 The activities in this lesson encourage students to use their senses in the experience of eating; this includes noticing the external environment, including what and where we are eating, as well as internal body signals that can indicate hunger, fullness, and satisfaction.
+Students in grades 7-9 benefit from opportunities to problem-solve and engage in critical thinking to help make the concept of mindful eating more concrete and relevant to their lives.
+The activities in this lesson encourage students to use their senses in the experience of eating; this includes noticing the external environment, including what and where we are eating, as well as internal body signals that can indicate hunger, fullness, and satisfaction.
 By focusing on curiosity and enjoying the learning process you can help students move away from feeling like there is only one way to achieve mindful eating.